farkasf/override/level06/walkthrough.md

 which has no line number information.
 ```

-On the second break, we can see that the <code>eax</code> register contains the entered serial and <code>ebp-0x10</code> holds the value of the generated value that is compared to it:
+When the second breakpoint is hit, we check that the `eax` register contains the entered serial and `ebp-0x10` holds the generated hash value that is compared to it:
 ``` shell
 Breakpoint 2, 0x08048866 in auth ()
 (gdb) p $eax